Skip to main content

 1. Add or issue a certificate

-In Secrets Manager, you can upload a certificate issued by third-party certificate authorities or issue a Let’s Encrypt® certificate.
+In Certificate Manager, you can upload a certificate issued by a third-party certificate authority or issue a Let’s Encrypt® certificate.

-1. In the control panel, on the top menu, click Products and select Secrets Manager.
+2. In the Control panel, in the top menu, click Products and select Certificate Manager.

 4. Select Custom certificate.